-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-I work as a casual and on average only work about 1 or 2 days in a month.
+I work as a casual and on average only work about one or two days in a month.
 Do I have to do CPD?

 Yes.
-CPD is a mandatory requirement under section 41 of the Health Practitioners Competence Assurance Act 2003 and applies to all medical imaging and radiation therapy practitioners working in New Zealand, irrespective of your hours of work.
+CPD is a mandatory requirement under section 41 of the Health Practitioners Competence Assurance Act 2003.
+It applies to all medical imaging and radiation therapy practitioners working in New Zealand, irrespective of your hours of work.
+If you hold a practising certificate, you must complete CPD.